Folly Beach police arrest man on Peeping Tom’ charge

-FOLLY BEACH — Police arrested a man who allegedly kept peering into a rented beach house with 19 women inside.
+FOLLY BEACH — Police have arrested a man accused of peering into a rented beach house with 19 women inside.

 McGrew first came over around midnight on July 12, the women told officers.
 He knocked on the door and asked for one of the women, according to an arrest report.

-McGrew returned the same afternoon, and the woman again called police, the report says.
+McGrew returned the same afternoon, and the women again called police, the report said.
 McGrew came to the house five times between July 12 and Sunday, according to the report.

-State records show a history of violence, drinking problems and even “Peeping Tom” behavior.
-Charleston County sheriff’s deputies arrested him on the same charge in 2001, according to the S.C.
-Law Enforcement Division.
+State records show a history of violence, drinking problems and “Peeping Tom” behavior.
+Charleston County sheriff’s deputies arrested McGrew on that same charge in 2001, according to the State Law Enforcement Division.
+He paid a fine.

 Mount Pleasant police arrested him on charges of assault with intent to kill in 1999, resisting arrest with a deadly weapon, hit and run and drug possession, state records show.
 He received a six-year sentence on those charges.

-His criminal record reflects DUI charges in 2001, 2005 and 2008.
-Folly Beach police arrested him a year ago on a criminal domestic violence charge, state records show, and Charleston County sheriff’s deputies arrested him in 2010 on the same charge.
+His criminal record also reflects DUI charges in 2001, 2005 and 2008.
+Folly Beach police arrested him a year ago on a criminal-domestic violence charge, according to state records, and Charleston County sheriff’s deputies arrested him in 2010 on the same charge.